Moss stitch baby blanket crochet pattern

-The moss stitch is one of the easiest stitches you can learn, which makes it a great choice for baby blankets.
-It’s built from just two basic crochet stitches—single crochet and chain stitch—repeated in a simple, rhythmic pattern.
+The moss stitch is one of the easiest crochet stitches to learn, making it a perfect choice for baby blankets.
+It’s built from just two basic stitches—single crochet and chain stitches—repeated in a simple, one-stitch pattern that’s easy to memorize.

 Skill level